 Except for convertible bonds which are measured at amortized cost, the management considers that the carrying amounts of financial assets and financial liabilities approximate to their fair values.
-The fair value of the Group's short-term financial instruments including cash and cash equivalents, receivables, time deposits, short-term loans, payables, receipts under custody and deposits received approximated their carrying amount due to their maturities within one year.
-The Group's non-current financial instruments including non-interest bearing refundable deposits, receipts under custody, and bank loans carried at floating interest rates.
-The fair value of these financial instruments are approximated to its carrying amount due to the impact of discounting is not significant, or because the floating interest rates reset periodically to reflect the market conditions and the Group's credit rating.
+The fair value of the Company's short-term financial instruments including cash and cash equivalents, receivables, time deposits, payables, receipts under custody and deposits received approximated their carrying amount due to their maturities within one year.
+The fair value of these financial instruments are approximated to its carrying amount due to the impact of discounting is not significant, or because the floating interest rates reset periodically to reflect the market conditions and the Company's credit rating.
+As of December 31, 2015 and 2014, the book value and the fair value of the convertible bonds are follows:

-Cai rrying Amount Fair Value (Level 3) December 31, 2015 \$ 12,627,311 \$ 12,785,745 December 31, 2014 \$ 11,875,483 \$ 12,016,836
+Balance sheet date Carrying Amount Fair Value (Level 3) December 31, 2015 \$ 12,627,311 \$ 12,785,745 December 31, 2014 \$ 11,875,483 \$ 12,016,836